 The unit thermal design main objective is to keep all of the unit parts inside their operational temperature limits.
 In addition, it is important to keep the detectors as cold as possible for the better performance.
 Therefore, as a general approach the unit thermal design architecture is based on dissipating the electronics power via radiators to the deep space.
 At the same time, the MLI will be used to keep the unit insulated from the radiative environment.

-The MEPS detectors can work in the unit operational temperature range between -40 degC to +50 degC.
+The MEPS detectors can work in the unit operational temperature range between -40 degC to +30 degC (TBC).
 The objective of the MEPS thermal design is to keep the detectors as cold as possible (below 0°C especially the 20um ion front detector) while fulfilling the other design requirements.

+The use of 2W operational heaters (controlled by the DPU or the MEPS unit itself) is TBC until a more detailed S/C thermal environment and instrument accommodation is provided.